-This section of this policy applies to all cases in which it is alleged that a current member of staff, supply agency staff or volunteer has:
+This section of this policy is about managing cases of concerns/allegations that might indicate a person would pose a risk of harm if they continue to work in their present position, or in any capacity with children in school.
+Reference is made to 'allegation/s' for ease.
+It applies to all cases in which it is alleged that a current member of staff, supply agency staff or volunteer has:

-- Behaved in a way that has harmed a young person, or may have harmed a young person, or - Possibly committed a criminal offence against or related to a young person, or - Behaved towards a young person or young people in a way that indicates he or she would pose a risk of harm to young people - Behaved or may have behaved in a way that indicates that he or she would not be suitable to work with young people
+- Behaved in a way that has harmed a young person, or may have harmed a child, and/or - Possibly committed a criminal offence against or related to a child, and/or - Behaved towards a young person or young people in a way that indicates he or she would pose a risk of harm to children and/or - Behaved or may have behaved in a way that indicates that he or she would not be suitable to work with children

-It applies regardless of whether the alleged abuse took place in the school.
+It applies regardless of whether the alleged conduct/abuse took place in the school.
+If an allegation relates to conduct outside of school, this is referred to as 'transferable risk'.
 Allegations against any person who works with young people must be taken seriously.
 Allegations against a teacher who is no longer teaching and historical allegations of abuse will be referred to the police.